-If you can’t justify the annual fee based on the rewards, you should consider canceling the card — but not before you consider the potential impact to your credit, which we’ll talk about shortly.
+If you can’t justify the annual fee based on the rewards, you should consider canceling the card — but not before you consider the potential impact on your credit, which we’ll talk about shortly.

-2. Having the Card Is Leading You to Spend More Than You Should
+2. Having the Card Is Leading You To Spend More Than You Should

 Just because you can buy something doesn’t mean you should.
 And you may be creating debt that you won’t be able to pay off without incurring some hefty interest charges.